 Astrakhan Astrakhan Oblast, Russia Travel Guide

 Astrakhan experiences a continental semi-arid climate, meaning significant temperature extremes mark each season.
 Climate awareness throughout the year guides the ideal timing for your preferred activities.
-Astrakhan's climate falls under the Köppen classification BSk, characterized by arid conditions and wide temperature swings.
+Astrakhan's climate falls under the Köppen classification BSk, marked by arid conditions and wide temperature swings.

 Spring (April-May): Mild to warm weather, 10-20°C (50-68°F), moderate light rain.